sharadab/microstructure_processing_paper/README.md

 # MWI_TVDE_Microstructure
 Myelin water imaging and tensor-valued diffusion imaging processing code.

 Processing steps as used in the paper: "Painting a more complete picture of brain microstructure using myelin water fraction and microscopic fractional anisotropy".
+Supporting data is available at DOI: 10.5281/zenodo.8339144.

 Requires:
 - dcm2niix: https://github.com/rordenlab/dcm2niix